 - Students must obtain all necessary signatures from undergraduate advisors for each major on the Program Planning form.
 In planning simultaneous degrees, you will need to adhere to all unit and residence requirements for each college or school.

 - Students may not submit a Simultaneous Degree petition during their last semester before graduation (i.e., if a student plans to graduate in Spring 2014, he or she must submit and have approved a Change of College petition no later than Fall 2013).
 Students who take a reduced study list might need to submit paperwork sooner in order to meet the Senior Residency requirement.

 - A simultaneous degrees request will be approved only if the proposed program demonstrates that all degree requirements can be finished within nine semesters if the student entered as a freshman, or five semesters if a transfer student.

 - To confirm simultaneous degrees, students can check CalCentral periodically after submitting their application.
-If there is a problem with the application, notification will be made by email.
+If there is a problem with the application, a notification will be made by email.